Scalable Distributed Algorithms for Size-Constrained Submodular Maximization in the MapReduce and Adaptive Complexity Models: Low-Adaptive Algorithms That Satisfy the RCP

 \subsubsection{Analysis of Guarantees}

-There are two adjustments in \lat compared with \threshold in \cite{chen2021best} altogether.
-First, the randomness \textbf{q} is adopted, where we can still consider each permutation on Line~\ref{line:threPermute} as a random step.
-Therefore, the theoretical guarantees are not influenced at all.
-Second, the prefix selection step is changed from choosing the failure point after the final success point to choosing the initial failure point.
-Intuitively, by making this change, fewer elements could be filtered out at the next iteration.
-However, we are still able to filter out a constant fraction of the candidate set.
-Next, we will demonstrate that the theoretical guarantees still hold with this adjustment.
+There are \revtwo three adjustments in \lat compared with \threshold in \citet{chen2021best} altogether. \revtwo First, we made the randomness $\mathbf q$ explicit allowing us to still consider each permutation on Line~\ref{line:threPermute} as a random step. \revtwo Therefore, the analysis of the theoretical guarantees is not influenced by adopting the randomness $\mathbf q$.
+Second, the prefix selection step is changed from \revtwo identifying the failure point after the final success point to \revtwo identifying the initial failure point. \revtwo Note that, this change is necessary for the algorithm to satisfy RCP (Property\ref{prop:consistency}).
+However, by making this change, fewer elements could be filtered out at the next iteration.
+Fortunately, we are still able to filter out a constant fraction of the candidate set. \revtwo Third, the algorithm returns one more set that provides extra information.
+Since the additional set does not affect the functioning of the algorithm, it does not influence the theoretical guarantees.
+In the following, we will provide the detailed analysis for the theoretical guarantees.

 As demonstrated by Lemma~\ref{lemma:latinc} below, an increase in the number of selected elements results in a corresponding increase in the number of filtered elements.
 Consequently, there exists a point, say $t$, such that a given constant fraction of $V_j$ can be filtered out if we are adding more than $t$ elements.
-The proof of this lemma is quite similar to the proof of Lemma 12 in~\cite{chen2021best} which can be found in Appendix~\ref{apx:lat}. \begin{restatable}{lemma}{lemmalatinc} At an iteration $j$, let $A_i=\{x \in V_j: \marge{x}{T_i\cup S_{j-1}}<\tau\}$ after Line~\ref{line:threFilterV}.
+The proof of this lemma is quite similar to the proof of Lemma 12 in~\citet{chen2021best} which can be found in Appendix~\ref{apx:lat}. \begin{restatable}{lemma}{lemmalatinc} At an iteration $j$, let $A_i=\{x \in V_j: \marge{x}{T_i\cup S_{j-1}}<\tau\}$ after Line~\ref{line:threFilterV}.
 It holds that $|A_0| = 0$, $|A_{|V_j|}| = |V_j|$ and $|A_i| \le |A_{i+1}|$. \end{restatable}